 Instructor: Philip

 Politics and Pedagogies at the Intersections of Data, Technologies, and

 Inequalities: Read Less [-]

 EDUC 222B Foundations for Bilingual/Duallanguage Education (Spanish) 2 Units

-Terms offered: Not yet offered
+Terms offered: Fall 2023

 The course will advance pre-service teachers' understanding of the pedagogical and programmatic practices for addressing linguistic and academic needs of multilingual learners in a bilingual/dual language context.
 The course will cover historical and theoretical foundations of bilingual education as related to bilingual and dual-language programs, including instruction, curriculum, and assessment.
 Instruction will happen in both Spanish and English so advanced proficient is required.
-Foundations for Bilingual/Dual-language Education (Spanish): Read More
+Foundations for Bilingual/Dual-language Education (Spanish): Read More [+1]

-+]

 Rules & Requirements

-Prerequisites: Advanced fluency in Spanish
+Prerequisites: Participation in BTEP Bilingual Authorization Program OR open to undergraduates with permission of instructor; Advanced fluency in Spanish

 Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of lecture per week

 Summer: 8 weeks - 4 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Foundations for Bilingual/Dual-language Education (Spanish): Read Less EDUC 222C Design-Based Research Forum 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 A design-build-implement-analyze-theorize-publicize practicum forum for participants to first learn about design-based educational research work and receive support in their original and on-going projects.
+Foundations for Bilingual/Dual-language Education (Spanish): Read Less [-] EDUC 222C Design-Based Research Forum 3 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 A design-build-implement-analyze-theorize-publicize practicum forum for participants to first learn about design-based educational research work and receive support in their original and on-going projects.
 Following several orientation weeks, in which we discuss fundamental resources and participate in hands-on activities, subsequent readings are customized to individual students.
 The course culminates with presentations, and students submit an empirical research paper.
-Design-Based Research Forum: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Design-Based Research Forum: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

+Instructor: Abrahamson

-Instructor: Abrahamson Design-Based Research Forum: Read Less [-] EDUC 223B Special Problems in Mathematics, Science and Technology Education 2 - 6 Units Terms offered: Fall 2022, Spring 2022, Fall 2021 Study of special problems and issues in education related to mathematics, science and technology.
+Design-Based Research Forum: Read Less [-]

+EDUC 223B Special Problems in Mathematics, Science and Technology Education 2 - 6 Units

+Terms offered: Fall 2023, Spring 2023, Fall 2022

+Study of special problems and issues in education related to mathematics, science and technology.
 Sections may vary from semester to semester.

-$\label{thm:continuous} \mbox{Special Problems in Mathematics, Science and Technology Education:} \\$
+Special Problems in Mathematics, Science and Technology Education:

 Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit with instructor consent.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-6 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Special Problems in Mathematics, Science and Technology Education: Read Less [-] EDUC 224 Introduction to Block-Based Programming for Teachers 2 Units Terms offered: Not yet offered This course is designed to introduce future Computer Science teachers to fundamental CS concepts through block-based programming.
+Special Problems in Mathematics, Science and Technology Education: Read Less [-] EDUC 224 Introduction to Block-Based Programming for Teachers 2 Units Terms offered: Prior to 2007 This course is designed to introduce future Computer Science teachers to fundamental CS concepts through block-based programming.
 It will cover abstraction and decomposition and how these processes allow problems to be made simpler and solved algorithmically.
 It will also introduce teachers to the concepts of variables, loops, conditionals, functions and arrays.
 This course will focus on teaching computer science in ways that build on students' intuitive ideas.
 Introduction to Block-Based Programming for Teachers: Read More [+] Rules & Requirements Prerequisites: Admitted to BE3 or instructor approval Hours & Format Summer: